karyasert/DSA-210project-karyasert/README.md

   Morning and afternoon purchases were lower and more consistent in amount.

 Purchase Type vs. Screen Time:
-  Focused analysis on "Shopping" purchases revealed no significant correlation with screen time.
+  Focused analysis on "Shopping" purchases revealed a moderate correlation with screen time.

-This suggests non-shopping screen time (e.g., social media) may play a bigger role in influencing purchases.
+This suggests shopping screen time  may play a bigger role in influencing purchases.

 ### Multivariate Insights

-Purchase Context (Ad Exposure + Time of Purchase):
+  -Purchase Context (Ad Exposure + Time of Purchase):

-Combining both variables showed that ad exposure at night led to the highest spending peaks.
+    -Combining both variables showed that ad exposure at night led to the highest spending peaks.

     This context indicates impulsive behavior influenced by digital marketing during relaxed hours.

 ### Findings